shaffannaeem123/Car-Accident-Severity---Analysis/README.md

 The dataset used for this project is a public dataset and illustrates the circumstances in which car accidents take place in Seattle, Washington from 2004 to 2020.

-### Exploratory Data Analysis
+### Data Cleaning

-After gaining an understanding of the problem, I moved on to understanding the data that I had.
+After gaining an understanding of the problem, I moved on to understanding the data that I had to figure out how to transform it to its most meaningful form.
 The first thing I did was check the data-types of each variable and then I explored how many variables were missing some values.

 The data types in the Seattle dataset comprised categorical variables and objects; I instantly concluded that a Simple/Multiple/Polynomial Regression would not work here.
-I held that thought and confirmed.
+I held that thought and confirmed it later.
 The variables were noted down in plain english and most of them were to be encoded with integers in an ordinal manner.
+The data tyypes of the original dataset can be viewed below:

 ![Data Types](https://github.com/shaffannaeem123/Car-Accident-Severity---Analysis/blob/master/Data%20Types.JPG)

+The number of variables with meaningful information in the initial dataset can be seen below:

 ![Data Exploration](https://github.com/shaffannaeem123/Car-Accident-Severity---Analysis/blob/master/Variable%20Frequency.jpeg)

-After this analysis, it was concluded that
+After these analyses, it was concluded that some of the data will be dropped based on materiality, and the other will be encoded with integers.
+The "unknown" valuables were to be distributed back to the dataset in the same proportion the rest of the data was distributed.

+In the end, unavailable and unknown datapoints were re-disrubuted within the dataset in the same proprtions as the known values in order to minimize the loss of data.
+Data that could not be salvaged was dropped, and the variables were encoded in integer forms; for example 0, 1, 2 and one unique identifier was retained for the dataset.

+A new dataset by the name of "feature_df" was formulated after all the changes were made andd relevant predictor variables were chosen through which a machine learning model would be created.

+### Exploratory Data Analysis

 ## Sources